 - 1. The power-generating facility owner shall ensure that each power-generating module complies with the requirements applicable under this Regulation throughout the lifetime of the facility.
-For type A power-generating modules, the power-generating facility owner may rely upon equipment certificates. issued as per Regulation (EC) No 765/2008 v - 2.
+For type A power-generating modules, the power-generating facility owner may rely upon equipment certificates. siesued as per Regulation (EC) No 765/2008 y - 2.
 The power-generating facility owner shall notify to the relevant system operator any planned modification of the technical capabilities of a power-generating module which may affect its compliance with the requirements applicable under this Regulation, before initiating that modification. - 3.
 The power-generating facility owner shall notify the relevant system operator of any operational incidents or failures of a power-generating module that affect its compliance with the requirements of this Regulation, without undue delay, after the occurrence of those incidents. - 4.
 The power-generating facility owner shall notify the relevant system operator of the planned test schedules and procedures to be followed for verifying the compliance of a power-generating module with the requirements of this Regulation, in due time and prior to their launch.
 The relevant system operator shall approve in advance the planned test schedules and procedures.
-Such approval by the relevant system operator shall be provided in a timely manner and shall not be unreasonably withheld. - 5.
-The relevant system operator may participate in such tests and record the performance of the power-generating modules.
+Such approval by the relevant system operator shall be provided in a timely manner and shall not be unreasonably withheld.